markgoodhead/dictate-wizard/README.md

 It features an interactive GUI with options to update API provider keys, toggle active providers, and designate a primary provider for the transcription (the one used to output the text to the keyboard).
 Dictate Wizard also lets users customize their hotkey and modifier keys to activate recording.

 This project is written in Python and uses Kivy for the GUI.
-It's intended to be cross-platform (in theory!
-Only tested on MacOS so far; please raise any issues on Windows and Linux!).
+It's intended to be cross-platform (I've tested on MacOS and Windows but not Linux).
 It outputs via adding the transcription text into the clipboard and pasting it.

 ## Providers